+810.18 Clearances

-810.18 Clearances (A) Outside of Buildings.
-Lead-in conductors attached to buildings must be installed so that they can't swing closer than 2 ft to the conductors of circuits of 250V or less, or closer than 10 ft to the conductors of circuits of over 250V.
-Lead-in conductors must be kept at least 6 ft from the lightning protection system and underground antenna lead-in conductors must maintain a separation not less than 12 in. from electric power conductors.
-Figure 810-7
+(A) Outside of Buildings.
+Lead-in conductors attached to buildings must be installed so they can't swing closer than 2 ft to the conductors of circuits of 250V or less, or closer than 10 ft to the conductors of circuits of over 250V.

+Lead-in conductors must be kept at least 6 ft from the lightning protection system and underground antenna lead-in conductors must maintain a separation not less than 12 in. from electric power conductors. ▶ Figure 810-7

-Figure 810-7 Ex: Separation isn't required where the underground antenna lead-in conductors or the electric power conductors are installed in raceways or cable armor.
-Figure 810-8
+Ex: Separation isn't required where the underground antenna lead-in conductors or the electric power conductors are installed in raceways or cable armor. ▶Figure 810-8

-Author's Comment:

-The NEC doesn't specify a burial depth for antenna lead-in wires.

-Note 1: Air terminals for a lightning protection system must not be used for the building grounding electrode [250.60].
-Note 2: Metal raceways, enclosures, frames, and metal parts of electric equipment must be bonded or spaced from the lightning protection system in accordance with NFPA 780, Standard for the Installation of Lightning Protection Systems.
-Author's Comment:

-- Separation from lightning protection conductors is typically 6 ft through air or 3 ft through dense materials such as concrete, brick, or wood. - If a lightning protection system is installed, it must be bonded to the building grounding electrode system [250.106].
 (B) Indoors.
+Indoor antenna and lead-in conductors aren't permitted to be less than 2 in. from electrical power conductors.

+▶ Figure 810-8

-Indoor antenna and lead-in conductors must not be less than 2 in. from electrical power conductors.
-Ex 1: Separation isn't required if the antenna lead-in conductors or the electrical power conductors are installed in a raceway or cable armor.
+Ex 1: Separation isn't required if the antenna lead-in conductors or the electrical power conductors are installed within a raceway or cable armor.

 (C) Enclosures.
-Indoor antenna lead-in conductors can be in the same enclosure with electric power conductors where separated by an effective, permanently installed barrier.
-Figure 810-9
+Indoor antenna lead-in conductors can be in the same enclosure with electric power conductors where separated by an effective, permanently installed barrier. ▶ Figure 810-9

-Figure 810-9

 810.20 Antenna Discharge Unit

 (A) Where Required.
-Each lead-in conductor from an outdoor antenna must be provided with a listed antenna discharge unit.
-Figure 810-10
+Each lead-in conductor from an outdoor antenna must be provided with a listed antenna discharge unit. ► Figure 810-10

-Figure 810-10 (B) Location.
+(B) Location.
 The antenna discharge unit must be located outside or inside the building, nearest the point of entrance, but not near combustible material or in a hazardous (classified) location as defined in Article 500.

 (C) Grounding.
-The antenna discharge unit must be grounded in accordance with 810.21.
+The antenna discharge unit must be bonded or grounded in accordance with 810.21.